sdcorp/rest-api-sandbox/README.md

 ## FAQ

 ### Invalid connection string
-If you got this error in the terminal, it's need to replace `DATABASE` field in `.env.development` file on your own database connection string
+If you got this error in the terminal, you need to create/replace `DATABASE` field in local `.env` file on your own database connection string